Julius Janonis: Education in Šiauliai, Voronezh, Petrograd

 With assistance from doctor Mykolas Kuprevičius and attorney Kazimieras Venclauskis and a small stipend from Žiburėlis, Janonis continued his education and aušrininkai activities at Šiauliai Gymnasium in 1913.
 He was a social-democrat but leaned more and more towards communism.
-He not only contributed articles to Vilnis but also helped with its distribution in Šiauliai.
-According to memoirs of Karolis Požela, who later became a communist leader in Lithuania, during one of his visits to Mitau, Janonis delivered a lecture on the need of a socialist revolution to Lithuanian students at the Mitau Gymnasium inspiring Požela.
-In 1914, he edited almanac Nauju taku (On New Path) which included works by Janonis, Vincas Mickevičius-Kapsukas, Balys Sruoga.
+He not only contributed articles to Vilnis, but also helped with its distribution in Šiauliai.
+According to memoirs of Karolis Požela, who later became a communist leader in Lithuania, during one of his visits to Mitau, Janonis delivered a lecture on the need of a socialist revolution to Lithuanian students at the Mitau Gymnasium, inspiring Požela.
+In 1914, he edited almanac Nauju taku (On New Path) which included works by Janonis, Vincas Mickevičius-Kapsukas, and Balys Sruoga.

 World War I started in summer 1914, and cultural activities were curtailed.
 Janonis interacted with Russian soldiers and wrote anti-war works.
 On 15 April 1915, Germans captured Šiauliai and the gymnasium dispersed.
-Janonis evacuated to Vilnius and then Voronezh where a special Lithuanian gymnasium was opened by Martynas Yčas.
-There he was roommate with Butkų Juzė.
-Janonis was elected to the three-member presidium of aušrininkai organization and to editors of its hectographed newspaper Sūkurys (Whirlpool).
+Janonis evacuated to Vilnius and then Voronezh, where a special Lithuanian gymnasium was opened by Martynas Yčas.
+There, he was roommates with Butkų Juzė.
+Janonis was elected to the three-member presidium of aušrininkai organization and to the editors of its hectographed newspaper Sūkurys (Whirlpool).
 However, the organization did not support revolutionary socialism and Janonis left in protest.
 In early 1916, he departed to Petrograd.

 In Petrograd, Janonis enrolled at the XII Gymnasium and joined the Russian Social Democratic Labour Party (bolsheviks).
 For the revolutionary work, he was arrested in December 1916 and imprisoned in the Kresty Prison.
 Released, he traveled to Tartu where he met with Karolis Požela and Vladas Rekašius.
 He took a train further south but once again was arrested and imprisoned in Vitebsk.
-He was freed after the February Revolution but his health was failing.
+He was freed after the February Revolution, but his health was failing.
 He returned to Petrograd where he lived with Zigmas Angarietis and worked on publishing Tiesa (Truth).
 He was a press correspondent at the 7th Congress of the Russian Communist Party (Bolsheviks).
-In spring 1917, he passed gymnasium graduation exams but his tuberculosis was getting worse.
-Not wanting to be a burden, he committed suicide by jumping in front of a train halfway between Petrograd and Pushkin.
+In spring 1917, he passed gymnasium graduation exams, but his tuberculosis was getting worse.
+Not wanting to be a burden, he took his own life by jumping in front of a train halfway between Petrograd and Pushkin.
 As a suicide victim, he was buried outside a cemetery in Pushkin.
 In the early 1960s, it was decided to rebury him at the center of the cemetery.